Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Preliminaries

 and

 Say we hope to achieve some relative minimum distance $\delta$.
 Then we can use the above expressions to fix $\delta=\alpha_{m+1}=f(\alpha_m,\alpha_{m-1})$, and so on, to eventually obtain an expression of the form $\delta=f(\alpha_1)$, which one can solve for $\alpha_1$.
 This yields assignments to $\alpha_1,...,\alpha_m$ which guarantee the partial derivatives to all these variables are 0.
 In short, this lets one find critical points of the asymptotic spectral shape function, for some target minimum distance.
 Find the local maxima, and if these are negative for your choice of $\delta,r$ and $m$, then this means that $\delta \leq \delta^{(m)}$.
-Using this method, we fill up \Cref{tab:deltas} which contains lower bounds on various $\delta_m^{(m)}$.
-In particular, if one wishes to get $10^{-4}$-close to the GV-bound for rate $1/2$, it turns out $m=4$ is necessary and sufficient.
+We used the latter method to fill up \Cref{tab:deltas} which contains lower bounds on various $\delta_m^{(m)}$.
+For example, to get $10^{-4}$-close to the GV-bound you need $m\geq4$.